 For more information about how to operate with SRs, see Configure storage.

 On an architecture level, there are three types of server-side software objects to represent networking entities.
 These objects are:

-- A PIF, which is a software object used within in dom0 and represents a physical NIC on a host.
-PIF objects have a name and description, a UUID, the parameters of the NIC that they represent, and the network and server they are connected to.
+- A PIF, which is a software object used within dom0 and represents a physical NIC on a server.
+PIF objects have a name and description, a UUID, the parameters of the NIC that they represent, and the network and host they are connected to.